jamesdcampbell/examsoft-assessment/README.md

 ### How to run

-After Java has been installed, simply compile the .java class:
+After Java has been installed, simply compile the .java class by navigating to the root of the project folder and running (via command line):

 ``javac -d ./ *.java``